-Inspire Sleep Therapy
+Inspire Sleep Apnea Innovation

 More than 18 million Americans have sleep apnea.
 Depending on the severity, obstructive sleep apnea can be a life-threatening condition.
 Research shows that patients who poorly manage their sleep apnea are at a higher risk of having a heart attack, stroke, high blood pressure, heart failure, or gaining weight.
 While a CPAP machine is often successful, studies show that about half of all patients that start using CPAP eventually stop using it.